Plan your visit to the Accademia Gallery

 Museum Hours

-The museum is closed: every Monday, January 1, May 1, December 25.
+The museum is also closed: January 1, May 1, December 25 (and every Monday).

 Note: the museum is open on all holidays that fall during a week day aside from those mentioned above.
 If a holiday falls on a Monday, when the museum is generally closed, the Museum’s board of directors along with unions decide whether to do a special opening of the Accademia on that Monday given the long holiday weekend.
 These special openings will be on our “News” section so check there if a holiday on a Monday is coming up.